21 AI Workflow Automation Statistics

 14. 60% of organizations see ROI within 12 months

-The financial case for workflow automation is compelling.
+The financial case for workflow automation is a strong one.
 60% of organizations report positive ROI within 12 months of implementation.
-This rapid payback period makes automation one of the fastest-returning technology investments available to modern businesses.
+A payback period that fast puts automation among the quickest-returning technology investments a modern business can make.

 15. 75% of firms save 20-30% on operational costs

-Cost reduction follows efficiency gains.
-75% of firms report operational cost savings of 20-30% after implementing workflow automation.
-These savings come from reduced labor requirements for routine tasks, fewer errors requiring correction, and faster process completion.
+Cost reduction follows close behind the efficiency gains.
+75% of firms report operational cost savings of 20-30% after rolling out workflow automation.
+The savings add up across three fronts: less labor spent on routine tasks, fewer errors to correct, and faster process completion.

 Future of Work: AI Automation’s Influence on Job Roles and Evolution